CC-Hive/Main/CONTRIBUTING.md

 ## Defining a contribution
 You are a contributor if you...
-* have maded a pull request which was accepted
+* have maded at least one pull request which was accepted
 * are/were a [member](https://github.com/orgs/CC-Hive/people) of the github organisation